 As usual, there wasn’t a detailed sign or list to tell us where to go or how to proceed so we started saying our spiel at the entrance and was directed to the first floor.
 At the first floor, again there was no detailed list of departments or map so we explained what we needed again to the first desk we saw.
 The nice guy behind the desk redirected us down the hall.
 We again gave our spiel to the first reception desk down that hall.
 She pointed us further down the hall.
 That still wasn’t the right desk but this time she called her colleague across the room and sent us off to her – desk #5 – where we finally landed at the right spot and the sweet girl behind the desk said she’d place us in queue to see the doctor.
 She then escorted us back to desk #3 where we completed our registration and was asked to sit down, assured that someone would call us soon.

 I actually didn’t walk into the events of today with a plan to write a blog post but I quickly realised that is exactly what was going to happen.
 The epiphany hit when I caught a glimpse of all the female non-physician hospital staff.
 This is India so of course they are going to dress different.
-No boring scrubs for these ladies!
+No boring scrubs for these ladies (though they still have the Surgical Mask at the ready).
 No boxy shirt and straight-legged cotton trousers worn all around the world in unisex fashion by hospital staff.
 Nope, their uniform instantly makes the Indian hospital vibe different for us foreigners because they are all wearing matching sarees.
-I think they look so lovely and elegant, although it still shocks me a bit to see a woman’s belly in a situation like this but that’s how India rolls.
+I think they look so lovely and elegant, although it still shocks me a bit but that’s how India rolls.

 By the way, I thought having the current newspaper available was a wonderful touch.
 They have racks on both sides of the waiting room with ample copies of today’s Times of India and other newspapers instead of a scrappy stack of women’s and celebrity-focused magazines like we are accustomed to.